mohammedri/trump_tweet_classifier/README.md

 ## How to convert any code to run in Founations Atlas?
 With only a few lines of code, you can convert your code into Foundations Atlas.
 For the reference, please see the `try/ except` commands in `main.py` where we have introduced a few lines of foundations code in order to track ML experiments.

 Foundations spin up docker containers inside which the code actually runs.
 In order to provide the data to this docker container, we need to mount the data/ folder into the docker containers.
 In order to do so, open the `job.config.yaml` inside code/ directory.
-Under the `volumes` section, replace the path with your absolute path of the data.
+Under the `volumes` section, replace the path (/Users/sachinrana/workspace/python_codes/trump_tweet_classifier/data/) with your absolute path of the data folder.
+This will instruct foundations to mount this data folder when you run the job with foundations.

 ## How To Run It
 CD into the "code" direcotry in order to run `main.py`.
 You may run the job with or without foundations.
 Please see the following commands to run the code: